Belle-M/quiz/README.md

+## Quiz App
-This quiz app was created to test the users’ knowledge about budgeting and spending habits.
-The app is designed as a multiple-choice question.
+Created to test the users’ knowledge about budgeting and spending habits.
 It’s user-friendly, and accessible to everyone.

+## Features
+* Multiple-choice questions
-The technologies that were used include HTML CSS JavaScript and Jquery.
+* Built using HTML CSS JavaScript and Jquery
+* Mobile-responsive

 https://belle-m.github.io/quiz/